Mellon

 Appetite stops living in heads

-The guideline, the delegated authority and the unwritten calls — which brokers, which exceptions — become consistent and queryable across the desk, not folklore that retires with people.
+The guideline, the delegated authority, the unwritten calls.
+Which brokers, which exceptions.
+All of it becomes consistent and queryable across the desk, not folklore that leaves when the person does.

 COO / Operations

-The desk does more, to a higher standard
+The desk does more, and the standard holds

-Submissions, renewals, referrals and endorsements run with sourced answers instead of email threads and standing meetings — so the team takes on more without the quality slipping.
+Submissions, renewals, referrals and endorsements run on sourced answers instead of email threads and standing meetings.
+The team takes on more, and the quality holds.

 CIO